Simovative/zeus/Readme.md

 This framework doesn't aim to provide a solution for every problem your application can possibly encounter, instead it tries to provide an elegant way to implement a very specific task.
 Unlike other frameworks it doesn't try to be a foundation for everything, but rather a solid solution for your applications very specific PRG needs.
 Thus, it doesn't abstract the transport protocol away, but relies on it to get the job done in a transparent way and leaves everything else up to your application.

 It aims to be compatible with other other frameworks for other tasks.
 The commands are re-usable and you should be able to inject any kind of action you already have into the framework using the command-interfaces.

 ### Compatibility
-PHP 5.3 for now.
-We will switch to PHP 7 as soon as possible
+PHP 5.3 and up for now.
+We will remove the support for the older PHP versions very soon, so if you aim to stay on 5.5 or older, you should not use this framework.

-## Quickstart
+## Quickstart<a name="quickstart"></a>

-This section explains how you can get the framework up and running as fast as possible.
+This section explains how you can get the framework up and running as fast as possible.<br>
-**Note: Registering the framework into an existing application is out of scope of this guide**
+**Note: Registering the framework into an existing application is out of scope of this guide, but shouldn't be a big problem, as we also did this**

 ### Generating your application
 Install with composer